What You Need To Know About Spring Mattresses

 Spring Mattresses Create Pressure Points

 The innerspring mattress is the oldest and most common type of mattress.
-Its basic design hasn't been changed or improved for over decades.
-It still consists of 300 to 600 spings arranged inside of a mattress cover, and the strength and number of these springs determines the firmness of the mattress.
+Its basic design hasn't been changed or improved for decades.
+It still consists of 300 to 600 springs arranged inside of a mattress cover, and the strength and number of these springs determines the firmness of the mattress.
 In the past, more than 95% of the population slept on spring mattresses, but now, mattresses, such as the Pure Health Mattress® are taking over the market.

 In operation, the weight of a person lying on the spring mattress compresses the springs.
 But, due to the body's irregular shape and weight distribution, some springs are compressed much more than others, resulting in the creation of painful "pressure points".
 These pressure points affect your body all night long while you are in the "unconscious state" of sleeping, causing continual tossing and turning, back aches, stiffness and numbness ... depriving you of quality sleep.